benjamincrozat/content/posts/laravel-eloquent-order-by.md

 ## The basics of orderBy()

-Before we dive deep, let's understand the foundation:
+Before we dive deep, let's understand the foundation of the `orderBy()` method:

 ```php
 $users = User::query()